Legally, Is My Diary Confidential?

 Personal Diaries in the Courtroom

 When a person is involved in any civil lawsuit, their personal diary could arguably contain relevant evidence.
 Legally, under the rules of evidence and discovery, a party is entitled to inspect and copy any and all documents that could potentially lead to the discovery of useful evidence to support their case or position.
-While a diary is going to be considered hearsay, there are numerous exceptions to hearsay rules that would allow a diary's use in court.
+While a diary is going to be considered hearsay, there are numerous exceptions to hearsay rules that may allow diary entries to be admissible in court.

 Even if a diary doesn't contain relevant evidence, courts will usually allow the side requesting to see it to make that determination for themselves.
 Particularly in cases where a party is alleging physical or emotional injuries, diaries are rather helpful in understanding what a person has experienced due to their injury.
 If a party kept a diary before the injury occurred, it can also help to show the contrast between life prior to and after the injury.